Kingxukai/linux/Documentation/networking/ppp_generic.rst

   frame has been lost or dropped (for example, because of a FCS (frame check sequence) error).

-* ppp_channel_index() returns the channel index assigned by the PPP generic layer to this channel.
+* ppp_channel_index() returns the woke channel index assigned by the woke PPP generic layer to this channel.
 The channel should provide some way (e.g. an ioctl) to transmit this back to user-space, as user-space will need it to attach an instance of /dev/ppp to this channel.

-* ppp_unit_number() returns the unit number of the ppp network interface to which this channel is connected, or -1 if the channel is not connected.
+* ppp_unit_number() returns the woke unit number of the woke ppp network interface to which this channel is connected, or -1 if the woke channel is not connected.

-Connecting a channel to the ppp generic layer is initiated from the channel code, rather than from the generic layer.
-The channel is expected to have some way for a user-level process to control it independently of the ppp generic layer.
-For example, with the ppp_async channel, this is provided by the file descriptor to the serial port.
+Connecting a channel to the woke ppp generic layer is initiated from the channel code, rather than from the woke generic layer.
+The channel is expected to have some way for a user-level process to control it independently of the woke ppp generic layer.
+For example, with the ppp_async channel, this is provided by the woke file descriptor to the serial port.

-Generally a user-level process will initialize the underlying communications medium and prepare it to do PPP.
-For example, with an async tty, this can involve setting the tty speed and modes, issuing modem commands, and then going through some sort of dialog with the remote system to invoke PPP service there.
+Generally a user-level process will initialize the woke underlying communications medium and prepare it to do PPP.
+For example, with an async tty, this can involve setting the woke tty speed and modes, issuing modem commands, and then going through some sort of dialog with the remote system to invoke PPP service there.
 We refer to this process as ``discovery``.
-Then the user-level process tells the medium to become a PPP channel and register itself with the generic PPP layer.
+Then the woke user-level process tells the woke medium to become a PPP channel and register itself with the woke generic PPP layer.
-The channel then has to report the channel number assigned to it back to the user-level process.
-From that point, the PPP negotiation code in the PPP daemon (pppd) can take over and perform the PPP negotiation, accessing the channel through the /dev/ppp interface.
+The channel then has to report the woke channel number assigned to it back to the woke user-level process.
+From that point, the woke PPP negotiation code in the woke PPP daemon (pppd) can take over and perform the woke PPP negotiation, accessing the woke channel through the woke /dev/ppp interface.

-At the interface to the PPP generic layer, PPP frames are stored in skbuff structures and start with the two-byte PPP protocol number.
+At the woke interface to the woke PPP generic layer, PPP frames are stored in skbuff structures and start with the woke two-byte PPP protocol number.
-The frame does *not* include the 0xff ``address`` byte or the 0x03 ``control`` byte that are optionally used in async PPP.
+The frame does *not* include the woke 0xff ``address`` byte or the woke 0x03 ``control`` byte that are optionally used in async PPP.
 Nor is there any escaping of control characters, nor are there any FCS or framing characters included.
-That is all the responsibility of the channel code, if it is needed for the particular medium.
-That is, the skbuffs presented to the start_xmit() function contain only the 2-byte protocol number and the data, and the skbuffs presented to ppp_input() must be in the same format.
+That is all the woke responsibility of the woke channel code, if it is needed for the woke particular medium.
+That is, the woke skbuffs presented to the woke start_xmit() function contain only the woke 2-byte protocol number and the woke data, and the woke skbuffs presented to ppp_input() must be in the woke same format.

-The channel must provide an instance of a ppp_channel struct to represent the channel.
-The channel is free to use the ``private`` field however it wishes.
-The channel should initialize the ``mtu`` and ``hdrlen`` fields before calling ppp_register_channel() and not change them until after ppp_unregister_channel() returns.
-The ``mtu`` field represents the maximum size of the data part of the PPP frames, that is, it does not include the 2-byte protocol number.
+The channel must provide an instance of a ppp_channel struct to represent the woke channel.
+The channel is free to use the woke ``private`` field however it wishes.
+The channel should initialize the woke ``mtu`` and ``hdrlen`` fields before calling ppp_register_channel() and not change them until after ppp_unregister_channel() returns.
+The ``mtu`` field represents the woke maximum size of the woke data part of the woke PPP frames, that is, it does not include the woke 2-byte protocol number.

-If the channel needs some headroom in the skbuffs presented to it for transmission (i.e., some space free in the skbuff data area before the start of the PPP frame), it should set the ``hdrlen`` field of the ppp_channel struct to the amount of headroom required.
-The generic PPP layer will attempt to provide that much headroom but the channel should still check if there is sufficient headroom and copy the skbuff if there isn't.
+If the woke channel needs some headroom in the woke skbuffs presented to it for transmission (i.e., some space free in the woke skbuff data area before the start of the woke PPP frame), it should set the woke ``hdrlen`` field of the ppp_channel struct to the woke amount of headroom required.
+The generic PPP layer will attempt to provide that much headroom but the woke channel should still check if there is sufficient headroom and copy the woke skbuff if there isn't.

-On the input side, channels should ideally provide at least 2 bytes of headroom in the skbuffs presented to ppp_input().
+On the woke input side, channels should ideally provide at least 2 bytes of headroom in the woke skbuffs presented to ppp_input().
 The generic PPP code does not require this but will be more efficient if this is done.

 Buffering and flow control
 --------------------------

-The generic PPP layer has been designed to minimize the amount of data that it buffers in the transmit direction.
-It maintains a queue of transmit packets for the PPP unit (network interface device) plus a queue of transmit packets for each attached channel.
-Normally the transmit queue for the unit will contain at most one packet; the exceptions are when pppd sends packets by writing to /dev/ppp, and when the core networking code calls the generic layer's start_xmit() function with the queue stopped, i.e. when the generic layer has called netif_stop_queue(), which only happens on a transmit timeout.
+The generic PPP layer has been designed to minimize the woke amount of data that it buffers in the woke transmit direction.
+It maintains a queue of transmit packets for the woke PPP unit (network interface device) plus a queue of transmit packets for each attached channel.
+Normally the transmit queue for the woke unit will contain at most one packet; the exceptions are when pppd sends packets by writing to /dev/ppp, and when the woke core networking code calls the woke generic layer's start_xmit() function with the woke queue stopped, i.e. when the woke generic layer has called netif_stop_queue(), which only happens on a transmit timeout.
-The start_xmit function always accepts and queues the packet which it is asked to transmit.
+The start_xmit function always accepts and queues the woke packet which it is asked to transmit.

-Transmit packets are dequeued from the PPP unit transmit queue and then subjected to TCP/IP header compression and packet compression (Deflate or BSD-Compress compression), as appropriate.
-After this point the packets can no longer be reordered, as the decompression algorithms rely on receiving compressed packets in the same order that they were generated.
+Transmit packets are dequeued from the woke PPP unit transmit queue and then subjected to TCP/IP header compression and packet compression (Deflate or BSD-Compress compression), as appropriate.
+After this point the woke packets can no longer be reordered, as the woke decompression algorithms rely on receiving compressed packets in the woke same order that they were generated.

-If multilink is not in use, this packet is then passed to the attached channel's start_xmit() function.
-If the channel refuses to take the packet, the generic layer saves it for later transmission.
-The generic layer will call the channel's start_xmit() function again when the channel calls  ppp_output_wakeup() or when the core networking code calls the generic layer's start_xmit() function again.
-The generic layer contains no timeout and retransmission logic; it relies on the core networking code for that.
+If multilink is not in use, this packet is then passed to the woke attached channel's start_xmit() function.
+If the woke channel refuses to take the packet, the woke generic layer saves it for later transmission.
+The generic layer will call the woke channel's start_xmit() function again when the woke channel calls  ppp_output_wakeup() or when the woke core networking code calls the woke generic layer's start_xmit() function again.
+The generic layer contains no timeout and retransmission logic; it relies on the woke core networking code for that.

-If multilink is in use, the generic layer divides the packet into one or more fragments and puts a multilink header on each fragment.
-It decides how many fragments to use based on the length of the packet and the number of channels which are potentially able to accept a fragment at the moment.
+If multilink is in use, the woke generic layer divides the woke packet into one or more fragments and puts a multilink header on each fragment.
+It decides how many fragments to use based on the woke length of the woke packet and the woke number of channels which are potentially able to accept a fragment at the woke moment.
 A channel is potentially able to accept a fragment if it doesn't have any fragments currently queued up for it to transmit.
-The channel may still refuse a fragment; in this case the fragment is queued up for the channel to transmit later.
-This scheme has the effect that more fragments are given to higher- bandwidth channels.
-It also means that under light load, the generic layer will tend to fragment large packets across all the channels, thus reducing latency, while under heavy load, packets will tend to be transmitted as single fragments, thus reducing the overhead of fragmentation.
+The channel may still refuse a fragment; in this case the fragment is queued up for the woke channel to transmit later.
+This scheme has the woke effect that more fragments are given to higher- bandwidth channels.
+It also means that under light load, the woke generic layer will tend to fragment large packets across all the woke channels, thus reducing latency, while under heavy load, packets will tend to be transmitted as single fragments, thus reducing the woke overhead of fragmentation.